LawRato

 What is the punishment in the case of smoking Ganja or Weed in India?

 Section 20 of the NDPS Act talks about the punishment for manufacturing, possessing, selling, purchasing, transporting, importing and exporting inter-state or using the manufactured drug or any preparation containing any manufactured drug.
 For contravention involving a small quantity, there is rigorous imprisonment for a term that may extend to six months or a fine that may extend to Rs 10,000, or both If it involves a quantity less than commercial quantity but greater than a small quantity, rigorous imprisonment may extend to 10 years with a fine that may extend to Rs 1 lakh For cases involving commercial quantities, rigorous imprisonment will not be less than 10 years, but may extend to 20 years.
 A fine of not less than Rs 1 lakh (which can be extended to two lakhs) may also be levied.
 For punishment, quantity has been specified as a small quantity- 1kg, commercial quantity- 20kg.
-Additionally, the Juvenile Justice Act provides separate rules for minors found in possession, consuming or selling cannabis.
-So, those below 18 cannot be prosecuted under the NDPS Act.
+Additionally, under the Juvenile Justice Act, separate rules for minors found in possession, consuming or selling cannabis are provided.
+So, those below 18 years of age cannot be prosecuted under the NDPS Act.

 What is the legal status of weed around the World?

-While many countries have decriminalized the use and possession of cannabis, abandoning prison sentences for consumers, various countries have fully legalized marijuana.
+Numerous countries have decriminalized cannabis usage and possession, eliminating prison sentences for consumers, but certain nations have gone further by legalizing marijuana fully.
 The legal status of weed in some countries has been discussed below:

-Canada Canada became the second country to fully legalize possession and recreational use of weed in the year 2018.
+Canada Canada has become the second country to completely legalize possession and recreational use of weed in the year 2018.
 However, medical marijuana has been legal in the country since 2001.

 Uruguay Uruguay is one of the first nations to legalize weed in the world.
 It legalized the growing, selling, and consumption of weed in the year 2013, and the marijuana sale began in the year 2017.

 USA In the USA marijuana for recreational purposes has been legalized in states like Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington.
 Other than this, 14 states have decriminalized simple possession of marijuana but have not legalized it.
-Most of these states impose penalties other than jail time, such as a civil fine, however, possessing larger amounts and selling remains illegal.
+Most of these states only impose penalties excluding jail time, such as a civil fine, however, possessing larger amounts and selling remains illegal.

 Spain Selling drugs in Spain is illegal, although smoking weed privately or growing for private consumption is allowed.
 There are & lsquo weed dens' in cities like Barcelona, Madrid, and Valencia with strict rules for membership.